ubuntu-mate/ubuntu-mate.org/blog/20150827-ubuntu-mate-wily-beta1.md

 Until all the MATE components are updated to 1.10, things could be a bit bumpy.
-Ubuntu MATE 15.10 Beta 1 might be the most unstable version of Ubuntu MATE we've every released.
+Ubuntu MATE 15.10 Beta 1 might be the most unstable version of Ubuntu MATE we've ever released.
 But everything should be hunky-dory for the final beta next month.

 <div class="bs-component">